In this article:

 2. Protect your skin from the sun

-The harmful UV rays coming from the sun can cause photodamage, often leading to skin tanning, uneven skin tone, and dullness.
-Therefore, make sure to apply a sunscreen of SPF 30 or higher before stepping out in the sun.
+The harmful UV rays from the sun can cause photodamage, often leading to skin tanning, uneven skin tone, and dullness.
+Therefore, apply a sunscreen of SPF 30 or higher before stepping out in the sun.

 3. Use night sleeping masks

 You can use night sleeping masks to help hydrate your skin and manage acne.
 These masks also provide anti-aging and brightening effects.
 The overnight use of these masks helps your skin relax and repair through the night, imparting a natural glow once you wake up.